Blosc/c-blosc2/doc/reference/b2nd.rst

 Blosc2 NDim
 ===========

+The fundamental array object in Blosc NDim is the `b2nd_array_t` type.
+It contains both the data and metalayer that stores the dimensional info for the array.
-Blosc2 NDim has an internal structure managed by parameters that record the different properties of each dataset.
+Blosc2 NDim has an internal context managed that stores the different properties of each array.
-The most fundamental parts of this structure are the Blosc2 NDim array and the context it depends on.

 Context
 -------